 The Centre is investigating the interconnections between minorities’ legal status, discrimination and social inclusion.

-Researching statelessness in the Asia-Pacific region
+Statelessness in the Asia-Pacific Region

 The Asia-Pacific hosts one of the largest numbers of known stateless people in the world, and is a priority for the Centre's research efforts.

-Critical Statelessness Studies Project
+The Critical Statelessness Studies Project

 This project interrogates dominant narratives and approaches in the contemporary study of statelessness.